 We shared the responses to the individual questions immediately after the survey closed, and now are working on the analysis and full report, which we've split into two parts, the first of which is available now:

-Part 2 is about attitudes to research and study design and is coming soon.
+Part 2 is about attitudes to research and study design.

 Less than a third (28%) of the 359 respondents reported that it took three months or less to be diagnosed with PSC.
 For one in six people (17.27%), it took more than two years to be diagnosed.